Insomniacs After School: Manga

-Volume list
+In June 2022, Viz Media announced that they licensed the series for English publication.
+On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.

+Volumes

 Anime

 In January 2022, an anime television series adaptation was announced.
 The series is produced by Liden Films and directed by Yūki Ikeda, with scripts written by Rintarō Ikeda, character designs handled by Yuki Fukuda, and music composed by Yuki Hayashi.
-It is set to premiere on April 11, 2023, on TV Tokyo and other channels.
+It aired from April 11 to July 4, 2023, on TV Tokyo and other channels.
 The opening theme song is "Itsu Aetara" (いつ逢えたら) by Aiko, while the ending theme song is "Lapse" (ラプス) by Homecomings.

-Sentai Filmworks licensed the series, and will be streaming it on Hidive.
+Sentai Filmworks licensed the series and is streaming it on Hidive.
+An English dub was later released starting in November 2024.
+Muse Communication has licensed the series in Southeast Asia.

+Episodes

 Film

 In January 2022, a live-action film adaptation was announced.
 The film is directed by Chihiro Ikeda, produced by United Productions, and distributed by Pony Canyon.
-The film will premiere on June 23, 2023.
+The film premiered on June 23, 2023.
+The film was later selected by Fantasia Film Festival, to be presented at the 2023 edition.

 Other media

 The Japanese band Macaroni Enpitsu released a music video for their single "Enshin" (遠心), which featured art from the manga, on November 21, 2019.